Advertisement

 Once engaged, victims are convinced to make large wire transfers to Ichcoin and are urged to lie to their banks about the nature of these transactions.

-Victims can track supposed returns on an Ichcoin app, but the platform ultimately fails to deliver any returns.
+Victims can track supposed returns on the Ichcoin app, but the platform ultimately fails to deliver any returns.
 When victims attempt to withdraw their money, they are ghosted, losing all access to their funds.
 Many have lost their life savings to this scam.

 Related